love-fern/love_fern_be/README.md

 ## Getting Started

 This is a Ruby on Rails application which establishes API endpoints to be called in the `love_fern_fe` repository.
-To run the entire application locally, both repositories will need to be cloned and set up.
+To run the application locally, both frontend and backend repositories will need to be cloned and set up.

 ### Installation

 To install gems, run:

 ```
 bundle install
 ```

 Then to establish a database, run:

 ```
 rails db:create
 ```

 Because this is the back end repository, database migration is also necessary, run:

 ```
 rails db:migrate
 ```

 Inspect the `/db/schema.rb` and compare to the 'Schema' section below to ensure this migration has been done successfully.

 ### RSpec Suite

-Once `love_fern_be` is correctly installed, run tests to ensure the repository works as intended locally.
+Once `love_fern_be` is correctly installed, run tests locally to ensure the repository works as intended.

 To test the entire spec suite, run:

 ```
 bundle exec rspec spec/
 ```

 All tests should be passing if installation is successful.

 ### Calling APIs

-- APIs can be called locally using a program like Postman. (link)
+- APIs can be called locally using a program like [Postman](https://www.postman.com).

 ## Available Endpoints

-Note: Necessary parameters marked with {}
+*Note:* Necessary parameters marked with {}

 ### Create a New User
-Note: pass `name`, `google_id`, & `email` in request body
+*Note:* pass `name`, `google_id`, & `email` in request body

 ```bash
 POST '/api/v1/users'